 Complete questions 1 through 6 and attach files.
-If the answer to question 3 is "Yes", you must identify proprietary information with a legend on the first page of your project narrative and on each page that contains proprietary information in accordance with instructions provided in PART VIII.D. and PART VIII.F.
-Failure to comply may result in DOE's inability to treat such information as proprietary and may delay the award process.
+If the answer to question 3 is "Yes", you must identify proprietary information with a legend on the first page of your project narrative and on each page that contains proprietary information in accordance with instructions provided in PART VIII.D. and . and <a href="P